On This Page

 On the AI Settings page you can:

-• Enable or disable Cribl Copilot.
+• Enable or disable Cribl AI.

 • See whether a custom AI provider is configured for the deployment.